Cusped spaces and quasi-isometries of relatively hyperbolic groups: Cusp extensions

 \section{Cusp extensions}

 In this section we will study how maps between relatively hyperbolic pairs induce corresponding maps with desirable properties between their cusped spaces under the right conditions, and prove Theorem~\ref{thm:CuspExtension}.
-Recall that coarse Lipschitz maps $f$ and $g$ are equivalent, denoted $f \cong g$, if they are at a finite distance in the supremum metric.
+Recall that maps $f$ and $g$ between metric spaces are \emph{close}, denoted $f \cong g$, if they are at a finite distance in the supremum metric.

-\begin{prop} Let $Y_1$ and $Y_2$ be $\delta$--hyperbolic spaces with bounded parabolic actions by finitely generated groups $P_1$ and $P_2$ respectively.
+\begin{prop} Let $Y_1$ and $Y_2$ be $\delta$--hyperbolic spaces with bounded parabolic actions by second countable, compactly generated, locally compact groups $P_1$ and $P_2$ respectively.
 Assume each $Y_i$ has constant horospherical distortion.
+Choose a basepoint $y_i \in Y_i$ for each $i$.
+Any coarsely Lipschitz map $\phi\colon P_1 \to P_2$ induces a coarsely Lipschitz map $\hat\phi\colon Y_1 \to Y_2$, in the sense that